 Becoming involved in property investing from a young age, Walsh’s strategy of being able to buy and hold is still an effective one.

-A lot of my strategy is buy and hold.
+A lot of my strategy is to buy and hold.
 So being 26 years old, I realise that building a larger asset base and excess in compounding interest over the next 20 or so years, I couldn’t flip properties and be able to make as much money as I could by just buying and holding that asset.

-So for me it’s about buying and holding.
-In the future my mind might change and I’ll sell a couple down just to create more cash flow.
+So for me, it’s about buying and holding.
+In the future, my mind might change and I’ll sell a couple down just to create more cash flow.
 But at the moment, it’s about holding as large of an asset base as I can for a couple of cycles.
 And those couple cycles with rent rises, in that I probably won’t have to sell anything in my portfolio.

 Being able to ask the right questions when researching a potential area to invest is something that Walsh uses to his advantage in his property investing strategy.

 I think what people overlook is doing the research on the area as a whole and the council – is this council progressive?
 Is the population growth in that area going to be strong?
 Infrastructure, is it coming to the area.?
 What resources are in that area?
-What sort of jobs are coming to that area?
+What sort of jobs is coming to that area?
 I do the same thing every time I research an area and I go through the same steps every single time to identify what that next upcoming hot spot is going to be, before people even start talking about it.
 Before people even see it happen, I want to be able to figure out why it’s going to happen.
 And I think that’s really been the key to growing my portfolio, being able to get into markets before other people, being able to get to them without competition and just being able to do the correct research.

 I say to everyone you’ve got to go through the same process every single time and research the area and the council and make sure that it’s a really progressive council.
-That your population growth is really high and all the fundamentals is what drives the market.
+That your population growth is really high and all the fundamentals are what drives the market.
 It’s all about supply and demand.

 When sourcing properties, he advises against connecting with real estate agents.

 It depends on what I’m doing at this point, but if I wanted to seek out somebody or if I wanted to know a bit more about an area, I wouldn’t go to a real estate agent as they’re trying to sell me something – I’d go to the property management site.
 They know about the area but they’re not trying to sell you anything.
 So I would actually interview half a dozen property managers and go through the same thing, select a lot of questions that I ask them and just find out about the area.
-Because you can do as much research as you want but you’ve got to get on the ground in the local side of what sort of market to buy at this point in time.
+Because you can do as much research as you want but you’ve got to get on the ground on the local side of what sort of market to buy at this point in time.

 When considering buying interstate, Walsh has an effective method for ensuring that it’s the right property to buy in that area, when he’s not familiar with the area himself.